bbncWLG/LightField-deconvolution/README.md

 ==========================================================

 This package contains an implementation of the Phase-space deconvolution algorithm described in the paper:
-Zhi Lu,  Jiamin Wu, Hui Qiao and You Zhou .etc, "Phase-space deconvolution for light field microscopy", OE 2019.
+Zhi Lu,  Jiamin Wu, Hui Qiao and You Zhou .etc, "Phase-space deconvolution for light field microscopy".

 Please cite our paper if using the code to generate data (e.g., images, tables of processing times, etc.) in an academic publication.